Washington City, New Cinalia

 She barely notices the annoying noise that blares into the examination room before the hoses stop and the other scientists enter the back room.

 “A consultant has told us the psychological significance of showing a victim their flesh after removal.
 Something about confirming reality.
 We don’t know how important Underling hold organic material that they can regenerate, but we have an opportunity to acquire that knowledge, no matter how irksome the process is.
-Only…we have no way to be sure it won’t dissociation and lock itself away into its mind again.”
-The scientist standing the closest to Dr. Lee has her brown hair gathered into a bun and is wearing tight fitting safety goggles.
+It’s been reacting to all of our tests as expected.”
+The scientist standing the closest to Lee has her brown hair gathered into a bun and is wearing tight fitting safety goggles.

 “We’re not sure.
 We’ll have to review the video footage, but not as quickly as the other specimen have exhibited in the past.
 Around ten days after the self-induced coma ended, we began to see outward signs of healing.”
 The younger scientist is delighted to share his thoughts on the subject and untucks a folder from under his arm to open it.
 “The newly separated appendages will give us a better idea of how rapid this particular breed heals while under distress.
 None of our past specimen have had such a thick pseudo-metal casing to the back of the occipital lobe.
 It’s definitely not—” He is gesturing to a diagram and chemical formula when the folder is snatched from his hands.